-As a single island measuring only 21 square kilometers, Nauru faces the challenge of developing new drivers of growth amid significant resource constraints.
-The Government of Nauru’s income derives mainly from a regional processing center for asylum seekers and revenues from selling fishing licenses.
+As a single island measuring only 21 square kilometers, Nauru faces the challenge of developing new sources of economic growth amid significant resource constraints.
+The Government of Nauru’s income derives mainly from a regional processing center for asylum seekers, and revenues from selling fishing licenses.

-The coronavirus disease (COVID-19) and associated trade and travel disruptions have affected Nauru’s supply chains—compounding the challenges that the country already faced because of its small size, distance from markets, and dependence on imports.
+The coronavirus disease (COVID-19) and associated trade and travel disruptions have affected Nauru’s supply chains, compounding challenges the country already faced because of its small size, distance from markets, and import dependence.

-ADB’s recent assistance to Nauru has helped address the country’s considerable infrastructure needs, improve service delivery, strengthen fiscal sustainability, and enhance the performance of state-owned enterprises.
+ADB’s recent development efforts in Nauru have helped the government address the country’s considerable infrastructure needs, improve the delivery of essential services, strengthen fiscal sustainability, and improve the performance of state-owned enterprises.

-A connectivity project is transforming the largely inoperable Aiwo boat harbor into Nauru’s first fully functioning international climate-resilient port.
-The project is cofinanced by the Green Climate Fund and the Government of Australia, with the Government of Nauru providing counterpart resources.
-Complementary technical assistance is supporting institutional reforms to strengthen the capacity of the Nauru Maritime and Port Authority.
+The Sustainable and Climate-Resilient Connectivity Project is transforming the largely inoperable Aiwo boat harbor into Nauru’s first fully functioning international, climate-resilient port.
+The project is cofinanced by the Green Climate Fund and the Government of Australia, while the Government of Japan is providing equipment to support efficient operations.
+Pandemic-induced travel restrictions slowed implementation progress, but the port became operational in 2022 and is scheduled for completion in 2023.
+A technical assistance project is supporting institutional reforms to strengthen the Nauru Maritime and Port Authority’s capacity.

-ADB has supported the Nauru Bureau of Statistics to strengthen governance and enhance their capacity to produce economic information.
-This support will help Nauru in the preparation of its Household and Income and Expenditure Survey, which is expected to be made public in 2022.
-The ADB-supported Pacific Region Infrastructure Facility is helping the government develop national building codes that will specify minimum standards for the construction of buildings, including climate resilience.
+ADB has supported the Nauru Bureau of Statistics in strengthening governance and enhancing their capacity to produce economic data.
+This enables Nauru to utilize a wider evidence base when making future policy reforms and engaging in strategic decision-making.
+The ADB-supported Pacific Regional Infrastructure Facility is also helping the government to develop national building codes that will incorporate climate resilience considerations.